 - Use trustworthy plugins and keep them updated

-- Use a security plugin (you can also use a service like Sucuri.net)
+- Use a security plugin (a service like Sucuri.net)

 - Make sure your passwords are strong (we like Strong Password Generator)

 - Use a CDN firewall (reputable hosting providers provide CloudFlare at no or low cost)

 If you’re interesting in how to secure WordPress sites you might also like to read our blog posts Top Five Crucial Steps for WordPress Maintenance, How to Disable xml-rpc to Improve Site Security, and Securing Your WordPress Login Page.